Samantha Thavasa: Marketing

 The company's marketing strategy is typified by its extensive utilization of Western celebrities and socialites in its advertising, although Lee Byung-hun was used to promote its jewelry brand, Samantha Tiara.
 American singer Beyoncé along with her sister Solange Knowles and Paris Hilton and Nicky Hilton have been in advertising campaigns.
 Nicky Hilton, Victoria Beckham, Penelope and Monica Cruz and Tinsley Mortimer had handbag lines with the company.
 Singer and actress Jennifer Lopez also endorsed the brand in 2009.
 In 2011, Taylor Momsen also became a member of Samantha Thavasa Muse.
 In 2012, South Korean girl group After School promoted the summer collection line with single "Lady Luck", in a commercial.
 In 2013, Momsen appeared in a television commercial for Samantha Vega handbags along with one of the Japanese idol Tomomi Itano of AKB48.

+Between 2006 and 2008, the company sponsored Super Aguri F1 Team to promote Samantha Kingz.

 In June 2012, Australian model Miranda Kerr signed a contract to become the latest celebrity muse, and launched a handbag line titled "Miranda Kerr for Samantha Thavasa Collection" in 2016.

 In September 2013, Samantha Thavasa announced that girl group Girls' Generation would be the company's endorsement models.
 The girls wear Samantha Thavasa skinny jeans in various colors for television ads and for their eighth single "Galaxy Supernova", released on 18 September.